Stafford supervisors set tax rate

-The rate approved Tuesday is lower than the 94-cent tax rate proposed by county administrator Randal Vosburg and the $1.14 advertised tax rate.
+The rate approved Tuesday is lower than the $1.14 advertised tax rate.

 "With the current allocation to schools from the Board of Supervisors, we are not able to fully fund even the Superintendent's proposed budget let alone the School Board’s funding request," division superintendent Thomas Taylor said Wednesday.
 "This means we will not meet our minimum staffing standards and we will not be able to fund competitive increases in service and licensed staff salaries, which will make retention and recruiting more difficult.
 We are also not going to be able to make the necessary repairs and investments in buildings at this time."

-Note: Editor's note: This story has been updated from a previous version that included an incorrect tax rate.